How Is Credit Card Debt Split During Divorce?

-If you’re considering a divorce, you may be thinking about all the things you have to split, from the bank accounts to the vinyl record collection to custody of the dog.
+If you’re considering a divorce, you may be thinking about all the things you have to split, from the bank accounts to the house to custody of the dog.

 One thing you probably won’t demand is yours?
-The accumulated credit card debt.
-But you’ll need to divvy up credit card debt in divorce, too.
+All that accumulated credit card debt.
+Unfortunately, you’ll need to divvy up credit card debt in divorce just like assets.

 But what if you can’t agree on who owes what?